addycoder561/eja-homestay/README.md

-# EJA Homestay - Modern Travel Platform
+# EJA - Modern Travel Platform

 A modern, responsive travel platform built with Next.js 15, TypeScript, and Supabase.
 Discover amazing properties, book experiences, and plan your next adventure with confidence.